 - A phone, tablet, or computer device – In order to fill out the application, travelers will need a device with internet access, such as a phone, tablet, or computer.

 - A valid form of payment – Finally, travelers will need a valid form of payment, such as a debit or credit card, to pay the eTA application fees and ultimately submit their application

 Once all of these requirements have been met, you are eligible to apply for a Canadian electronic travel authorization.
 Please see the next section for instructions on how to do so.

-The application itself is simple and straightforward: applicants will need to fill out a few questions about themselves (full name, date of birth), their contact details (address, email), employment history, and travel itinerary.
+The application is simple and straightforward: applicants will need to fill out a few questions about themselves (full name, date of birth), their contact details (address, email), and include some details about employment history and travel itinerary.

-Finally, we recommend applying for your Canadian eTA at least 72 hours (3 days) in advance so that there is enough time to process it.
+Finally, it is advised that applicants submit a Canadian eTA application at least 72 hours (3 days) in advance of the intended travel so that there is enough time to process it.